ferebee/HIP/mobile-emissions-cessation.md

 - It secures additional value for the MOBILE network through HNT allocation.
 - It simplifies the reward structure, making it more attractive for network growth.

+## Deployment Impact

+This proposal will be implemented by Helium core developers.
+An initial investigation of the work required suggests that this HIP can be implemented within the specified timeline.

 ## Success Metrics

 This HIP is successful if MOBILE emissions cease by the implementation of HIP 138.